-On the basis of a planning review undertaken in Stage 3 of the CMP (Rhelm and Bluecoast, 2023; refer Section 4), the CMP includes a management action (Action CH011) to prepare a planning proposal to incorporate provisions to manage the risk to life and development arising from coastal hazards for inclusion in the Port Stephens Local Environmental Plan 2013 and to update the Development Control Plan 2014 to include provisions to minimise risk to property and life from coastal hazards.
-The planning provisions will be supported by a coastal risk planning map, which has been included in Appendix E.
+On the basis of a planning review undertaken in Stage 3 of the CMP (Rhelm and Bluecoast, 2023; refer Section 4), the CMP includes a management action (Action CH011) to prepare a planning proposal to incorporate planning provisions and development controls to manage the risk to life and development arising from coastal hazards and dune transgression for inclusion in the Port Stephens Local Environmental Plan 2013 and Development Control Plan 2024 (respectively).
+The planning provisions will be supported by coastal and dune transgression risk planning area maps, which indicate the land subject to the development controls and have been included in Appendix E. In addition, Council has determined to proceed with adoption of a Coastal Vulnerability Area (CVA) for the LGA, as provided for under Action CH085.
+The proposed CVA will be consistent with the coastal risk planning area mapped in Appendix E.